 Okay, so I love my son, so like you, I love raising boys.
 But, let’s face it, we need help!
 We so need help!
 Help!

-Here are 16 books by people who profess to know what raising boys is like.
+Here are 16 books about raising boys by people who profess to know what raising boys is like.
 They are full of helpful advice and caring.
 We like that.
 I hope you find something that solves some of your boy angst here in this list.

 Disclosure: Mumlyfe is a Booktopia affiliate which means that if you click through from this page and buy a book, we receive a small commission at no cost to you.
 Read more about Mumlyfe and affiliate links here.